 - Parking instructions will be provided in pre-race informational emails and via the race web page when available.
 There is ample parking convenient to Tiger Stadium.

 Where does the race start and finish?

 - The race starts on S. Stadium Dr near the South End Zone side of Tiger Stadium.
-The event finishes in the shadows of Death Valley in Scotty Moran Champions Plaza, which is designated to commemorate LSU All-Americans and members of the College Football Hall of Fame.
+The event finishes at the 50 yard line inside Tiger Stadium.
+The post race party will be held in Scotty Moran Champions Plaza, which is designated to commemorate LSU All-Americans and members of the College Football Hall of Fame.